jalcine/wintermute/doc/wintermute-core/LibraryAsCore.markdown

 ====================

 <!-- TODO: Define the two projects build here -->
-Wintermute's internals are defined in `libwintermutecore`, a C++ library meant to be built against in possibly different languages but also allowing for immediate reloads when breaking changes come to play.
+Wintermute's internals are defined in `libwintermute-core`, a C++ library meant to be built against in possibly different languages but also allowing for immediate reloads when breaking changes come to play.
 A shell application called `wintermute-driver` serves the purpose of loading and starting a plug-in